|

 escape-proofon the Early Bird.
 I need you to arrange

-it with Captain Mutalluto oversee ityou must
+it with Captain Mutalluto oversee it.
+You must impress

-we do not want to be murdered in our beds on the way home."
+not want to be murdered in our beds on the way home."

-"But" Hentmirë bit her lip.
+"But..."
+Hentmirë bit her lip.
 "Very well,"

 she said.

-rest firstcome, Gimli, Eowyn."
+some rest firstcome, Gimli, Eowyn."

 ran out into the courtyard and threw her arms around his waist.

 "We shall, lass," said Gimli.
-"I promise you that.
+"I promise

-Haldir hammered loudly on the door of The Silk Road until it
+Haldir hammered loudly on the door of The Silk Road until

-was opened by the barman, Hiram.
+it was opened by the barman, Hiram.
 "I need to speak to Cyllien."

 "I am sorry, sir, but Rib does not allow anyone in the tavern